Lima Memorial Health System Logo

 TYPES OF MAMMOGRAPHY

-Traditional mammography uses film, similar to routine x-rays.
+Traditional mammography uses film, similar to other x-rays.

 Digital mammography is the most common technique: